 The Camera Club was founded in 1885 when the editor of Amateur Photographer magazine, J Harris Stone, called together the most prominent photographers of that time, to create a group that aimed at being “A Social, Scientific and Artistic Centre for Amateur Photographers and others interested in Art and Science.”
 A subscription paid for the rent of premises on Bedford Street near The Strand, where the club established nine model darkrooms.

-In 1891 we moved to more spacious premises in Charing Cross Road which included a 27’ studio and four darkrooms.
+In 1891 the Club moved to more spacious premises in Charing Cross Road which included a 27’ studio and four darkrooms.
 At this time, photography was going through a rapid evolution, gaining popularity as the meeting point of science and art.
 We later amalgamated with the Blenheim Club in 1908, but preferring independence, then president F.J.
 Mortimer led a move to John Street Adelphi where the club had excellent facilities, a billiard room, library and dining room.
-Despite slight bomb damage in the First World War, the Camera Club stayed there until further bombing in the Second World War in April 1941.
+Despite slight bomb damage in the First World War, the club stayed there until further bombing in the Second World War in April 1941.

 Notable members of The Camera Club